-WHO WE ARE We are a group of local women who are interested in making a difference where we live.
+WHO WE ARE Established in February 2018, we are a group of local women who are interested in making a difference where we live.
 Our mission is to provide financial assistance to non-profit organizations that have a strong presence in and serve residents of Franklin County, Vermont.
 We come from all walks of life and different financial backgrounds, all with the same goal of making a very large impact in the health and growth of our community in ways we never before thought possible.
 As individuals we felt that it was challenging to make a meaningful impact in our community, but as a group we are powerful and our collective contributions can make a difference.
+The majority of chapters request a $100 quarterly donation, however, our chapter only requires a $50 quarterly donation.

 IF YOU ARE- • Committed to helping others in our community, but stretched for time • Want 100% of your donations to go directly to local charity • Want to be part of a powerful group of local like-minded women making an immediate, direct and positive impact • Want to learn more about many worthy service programs in the Franklin County area.